Sup3r-Us3r/dtmoney/README.md

 # :sparkles: Contributing

-- Fork this repository;
+- Fork this repository
-- Create a branch with your feature: `git checkout -b my-feature`;
+- Create a branch with your feature: `git checkout -b my-feature`
-- Commit your changes: `git commit -m 'feat: My new feature'`;
+- Commit your changes: `git commit -m 'feat: My new feature'`
-- Push to your branch: `git push origin my-feature`.
+- Push to your branch: `git push origin my-feature`

 # :page_facing_up: License